kilyig/0xvillage-website/content/_index.md

 The retreat will take place in the [Nesin Mathematics Village](https://nesinkoyleri.org/en/main-page/), a non-profit village dedicated to math, philosophy and the arts.
 It's a picturesque place not far from the [ancient city of Ephesus](https://en.wikipedia.org/wiki/Ephesus) and the [Temple of Artemis](https://en.wikipedia.org/wiki/Temple_of_Artemis), one of the Seven Wonders of the Ancient World.
 It is like Smurfs but with math.
 Classes run the entire year (check the [summer undergraduate/graduate program](https://nesinkoyleri.org/en/events/2023-nmk-undergraduate-and-graduate-summer-camp/)).
 This retreat will be an [independent event](https://nesinkoyleri.org/en/organise-an-event/) in the Village.
 For a firsthand story of the Village, check out Ali Nesin’s [Leelavati Prize Lecture](https://www.youtube.com/watch?v=XI4RwMmLQHQ).

 We have reserved accommodation for 30 people, and are currently looking for funding.
 All accommodation is in the Village premises.
 Photos of the houses and dormitories can be found [here](https://nesinkoyleri.org/en/gallery/).
-All-inclusive prices (includes 3 meals) are as follows:
+Daily prices (includes 3 meals) are as follows:
 * Private room: ~60 USD per person.
 * Room with double bed or two single beds: ~57 USD per person.
 * "Dormitory" with many bunk beds: ~42 USD per person